mm01575/Quotes/README.md

-This is my Final Year Project I competed at the University of Surrey.
+This is my Final Year Project I completed at the University of Surrey.

 In order to access this project you must have a Linux (Ubuntu) Operating System.